Revenue Growth Rate

 What is Revenue Growth Rate?

 Revenue Growth Rate measures the month-over-month percentage increase in revenue.
-It’s one of the most common and important startup metrics.
+It’s one of the most common and important startup KPIs.
 The Revenue Growth Rate provides a solid indicator of how quickly your startup is growing.

 Advice from VCs: Why Revenue Growth Rate is critical